agentmishra/wordpress_external_login_plugin/readme.txt

 == FUNCTIONALITY WARNINGS AND LIMITATIONS ==

 1. ALWAYS take a backup of your database and test the functionality before using this plugin in production.
-2. Users created in WordPress could be overwritten if users in the external database have the same username.
+2. Users created in WordPress will be overwritten if users in the external database have the same username.
+This could be fixed by appending usernames with a separate string.
-    - I plan to create the an option to prepend user names with a short text so that users can be created separately and not overwritten in Wordpress.
 3. Edits to a user made in WordPress will be overwritten when the user logs back in with the 'external database'.
-    - If you require additional functionality such as the following, get in contact and I'll make it happen:
-        - Not update users once they're created with the external login system.
-        - Create a list of users that don't get updated for the 'external database' on login.
+This is only the case for fields that are being pulled from the external database.

-== Security Note ==
+== Security Notes ==

-##Database User
+**Database User**
 It is recommended that you create a new Database user to access the external database.
-That way you can set appropriate permissions to the user so that they don't have write access.
+This way you can set appropriate permissions to the user so that they do not have write access.

-##Hashing
+**Hashing**
 For the security of your users, your 'external database' should be hashing your users passwords.
 Although support is given for other hashing methods, 'bcrypt' is advised as it is the only supported method that uses SLOW hashing.
 Without this support it would be far easier for someone to derive your users plain text password if they gained access to your database.